-Prerequisite: Respiratory Therapy 6 with a grade of C or better.
 Offered only in the Spring semester.

+Lecture, 3 hours; laboratory 2 hours .
 Physiology and pathology necessary to the understanding of the treatment of the patient by the respiratory therapist are presented.
 Pharmacology of drugs used in Respiratory Therapy is provided.